Strong convergence of Kleinian groups: the cracked eggshell: Self bumping and local connectivity

 Extract a subsequence such that $\{{\cal F}_P(m_n)\}$ converges to a geodesic lamination $R$ in the Hausdorff topology.
-It follows from Theorem \ref{compactlam} that $L$ is a sublamination of $R$.
-Consider a sequence $\{ \tau_n\}$ of train tracks carrying $R$ so that $\{\tau_n\}$ is a basis of neighborhood of $R$ for the Hausdorff topology.
-Namely any sequence of laminations $\{R_n\}$ such that $R_n$ is minimally carried by $\tau_n$ converges to $R$ in the Hausdorff topology (for the existence of such train tracks, see \cite{conti}).
-Notice that if $R_n$ is only carried by $\tau_n$ then up to extracting a subsequence $\{R_n\}$ converges to a sublamination of $R$.
-Since $L$ is a sublamination of $R$, we may choose the $\tau_n$ so that $L$ is minimally carried by a sub-track of $\tau_n$ for any $n$.\\
+Since the restriction of $m_n$ to $S(L)$ tends to $L$, then any subsequence of ${\cal F}_P(m_n)$ that converges projectively has a projective limit supported by $L$.
+It follows that $L$ is a sublamination of $R$.
+Consider a sequence $\{ \tau_n\}$ of train tracks carrying $R$ so that $\{\tau_n\}$ is a basis of neighborhoods of $R$ for the Hausdorff topology.
+Namely every sequence of laminations $\{R_n\}$ such that $R_n$ is minimally carried by $\tau_n$ converges to $R$ in the Hausdorff topology (for the existence of such train tracks, see \cite{conti}).
+Notice that if $R_n$ is minimally carried by $\tau_n$ then up to extracting a subsequence $\{R_n\}$ converges to a sublamination of $R$.
+Since $L$ is a sublamination of $R$, we may choose the $\tau_n$ so that $L$ is minimally carried by a sub-track of $\tau_n$ for every $n$.